 - cerebral palsy

 Even babies who look normal immediately after the shaking might eventually develop one or more of these problems.
 Sometimes the first sign of a problem isn't noticed until the child enters the school system and has behavioral or learning problems.
 But by that time, it's harder to link these problems to a shaking incident from several years before.

 In the most violent cases, children may arrive at the emergency room unconscious, suffering seizures, or in shock.
-But in many cases, infants may never be brought to medical attention if they don't show such severe symptoms.
+But in many cases, infants may never be brought to medical attention if they don't show such severe signs of injury.

 In less severe cases, a child who has been shaken may have: